 Logistics efficiency through shifting in management

-What is change management in effective logistics?
+What is change management in logistics efficiency?

 There is always some kind of resistance to change among employees, sometimes even towards top-level leaders.
 I remember a situation where we couldn't effectively implement any change because the leaders of the operations teams preferred to deal with fixing the problems they knew how to fix rather than help us implement the new process.